uozuAho/pandemic_ddd/readme.md

   - special event cards: play at any time, not an action
     - government grant: add a research station to any city
       - test: can use between intensify & infect
+      - test: choose not to use special event card, game continues.
+DontUseSpecialEventCommand?
       - add to deck at start of game
       - command generator
         - scenario: available at any time during both players' turn phases
-      - rename playercitycard.cs to playercards.cs
+      - rename playercitycard.cs to playercards.cs, split different cards into files
       - inline todos
       - diff with master
     - event forecast: look at & rearrange the top 6 cards of the infection deck